CatShape/ioBroker.ecoflow_catshape/README.md

 Only the 4 basic states "name", "productName", "online" and "quota" are automatically created by the adapter.
 <br/>It is up to you to create more states within the devices.
 <br/>In the state "quota" you see the complete data-set provided by the EcoFlow API for your device.
 It comes as a JSON string.
-<br/>You want to use some (or all) of theese property-value pairs as states.
+<br/>You want to use some (or all) of these property-value pairs as states.
 <br/>Please check out the files in <b>https://github.com/CatShape/ioBroker.ecoflow_catshape/tree/main/doc</b>
 to understand how to set up your states.
 There you find many examples for different EcoFlow products.
 <br/>The mapping between the ioBroker state and the "quota" properties is done in the "native" section of the state-definition.